Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

    to build MeshSync plugin for Modo.
    Due to Modo's licensing, manual building is required at the moment.
 1. Start Modo.
-3. Go to System -> Add Plug-in, and select *MeshSyncClientModo.fx* for the applicable Modo version.
+3. Go to System &rarr; Add Plug-in, and select *MeshSyncClientModo.fx* for the applicable Modo version.
-4. Go to Modo's tabs UI, click on *+*, and choose Application -> Custom View -> UnityMeshSync.
+4. Go to Modo's tabs UI, click on *+*, and choose Application &rarr; Custom View &rarr; UnityMeshSync.
 1. Confirm that UnityMeshSync view is added in the tabs UI.

 ![MeshSyncClientModo](images/MeshSyncClientModo.png)